Posted on December 21, 2021

-Hi there, this is a 25-year-old millennial writing to you about pensions and retirement.
+Hi there, this is 25-year-old millennial writing to you about pensions and retirement.

-In a previous article, I took us through how the retirement benefits industry is doing in Kenya and sadly, the current situation of the retirement benefits industry in Kenya is puzzle.
+In a previous article, I took us through how the retirement benefits industry is doing in Kenya, and sadly, the current situation of the retirement benefits industry in Kenya is a puzzle.

 The first piece of the puzzle focuses on the challenges of pension adequacy.